costigator/cryptostats/README.md

 # CryptoStats

-This is my first project on Github.
 My goal is to develop a container application to analyze crypocurrencies.

 ## Architecture